By Neil Merrett

-This is all done by learning how best to move the game’s characters arms, pushing buttons and trying to understand the physics around us.
+This is all done by learning how best to move the in-game character’s arms, pushing buttons and trying to understand the physics around them.
 There is not always a right or wrong way, just a sense of getting by.

 Once the player has struggled with pushing a button, or pulling themselves up onto a moderately sized ledge, flinging oneself into a castle tower using a medieval catapult becomes truly thrilling experience, albeit with successive trial and error required.

 There is nothing new about the challenges the game throws at the player.
 But often, the short-hand of pushing a button to perform complex tasks can spoil the wonderment of experimentation and overcoming difficulties on how something works.